 In the experiment that is Black Rock City, the Center Camp Café has been a beloved space where Burners from all walks of life meet friends old and new, stop and sit awhile, perform, interact with art, and grab a cuppa joe (or tea or lemonade!) at the coffee shop.
 Over the years, camps have developed infrastructure to become increasingly self-reliant, and it’s no longer unique to serve espresso.
 Coffee sales have dramatically decreased, use of the Center Camp coffee shop has declined, and the operation has become hard to justify from the standpoints of cost and environmental footprint.
 And, while it isn’t exactly in violation of the principle of Decommodification, it has always felt somewhat odd to be running a coffee concession in the center of our city.

-The coffee shop operation uses nearly 10,000 gallons of diesel fuel to transport, power, refrigerate, and keep ice frozen.
+The coffee shop operation uses a great deal of fuel to transport, power, refrigerate, and keep ice frozen.
 It generates around 25,000 gallons of graywater that require plumbing and trenching of the playa, and it produces waste — around 30,000 compostable cups and thousands of hard-to-recycle Tetra Pak containers of milk, for example.
 These impacts are significant and do not jibe with our commitment laid out in the 2030 Environmental Sustainability Roadmap.

 In 2022, we’re trying something new: there will be no sales of coffee (or anything else!) at the Center Camp Café.